Bagi4-source/goods-converter/README.md

 ## Features

-- Export goods data to YML, CSV, and Excel formats.
+- Export goods data to JSON, YML, CSV, and Excel formats.
 - Easily integrate into your JavaScript projects.
 - Compatible with Node.js version 16 and above.
 - Comprehensive TypeScript type definitions included.